xuyuji9000/unified-web-app-development-process/README.md

 This document serves as a guidance of how to get involved in the project.

-# Approach
+# Methodology

-This section answers how do we grow this project.

-The approach of this specification is:
+This section describes the methodology of growing the project:

 1. Bring up a challenge which you meet or you think will meet in the development process;